 Come Through features Canadian Based Artist, Eli.
 It talks about the trend of emotional conceptualization.
 It addresses a relationship in crisis (I stand to be corrected).
 This is a jam for those down moments.
 The song has great vocals and quality production and so far has shown the varied musical prowess of the femcees as is depicted in the Title of the Album.

 Lady Donli says overcome your fears and “Talk to me” for all is well on “Fale Comigo” which is Portuguese for the former quotation.
 The song has a mix of both a calypso and afro-beats feel.
 This is easily understandable considering Calypsos are musical renditions having their origins in the West African griot tradition originally called “Kaiso” in Trinidad and based on West African Yoruba, Ewe-Fon and Akan musical beats.
 It isn’t at all surprising for an upcoming UK based artiste from Nigeria whose aim is to reinvent music by creating her own unique sound to make music that possesses such rhythmic characteristics.

-Late American Blues-Jazz singer/songwriter Sippie Wallace is heard on an interestingly amusing skit.
-This adds some touch of flavour to the album.
+Late American blues-jazz singer/songwriter Sippie Wallace is heard on an interestingly amusing skit.
+This adds some touch of flavor to the album.

 Take Over, Ago Alago and Pensive feature Nigerian-German talent Deena O, Nigerian singer and songwriter Niniola and femcee, AT respectively.